Analysis of Noisy Evolutionary Optimization When Sampling Fails: Adaptive Sampling Can Work on Some Tasks Where Both Sampling and Populations Fail

 \section{Adaptive Sampling Can Work on Some Tasks Where Both Sampling and Populations Fail}

-In this section, we first theoretically investigate whether there exist cases where using neither populations nor sampling is effective.
+In this section, we first theoretically examine whether there exist cases where using neither populations nor sampling is effective.
 We give a positive answer by considering OneMax under segmented noise.
-Then, we prove that in such a situation, using adaptive sampling can be effective, which provides some theoretical justification for the good empirical performance of adaptive sampling in practice~\cite{syberfeldt2010evolutionary,zhang2007immune}.
+Next we prove that in such a situation, using adaptive sampling can be effective, which provides some theoretical justification for the good empirical performance of adaptive sampling in practice~\cite{syberfeldt2010evolutionary,zhang2007immune}.

 As presented in Definition~\ref{def-seg-noise}, the OneMax problem is divided into four segments.
 In one segment, the fitness is evaluated correctly, while in the other three segments, the fitness is disturbed by different noises.
-We prove in Theorem~\ref{theo-sample-3} that the expected running time of the (1+1)-EA using sampling with any sample size $m$ is exponential.
-From the proof, we can find the reason for the ineffectiveness of sampling.
-For two solutions $x$ and $x'$ with $|x'|_0=|x|_0+1$ (i.e., $f(x)=f(x')+1$), the expected gaps between $f^{\mathrm{n}}(x)$ and $f^{\mathrm{n}}(x')$ are positive and negative, respectively, in the segments of $\frac{n}{100}<|x|_0\leq \frac{n}{50}$ and $\frac{n}{200}<|x|_0\leq \frac{n}{100}$.
-Thus, in the former segment, a larger sample size is better since it will decrease $\mathrm{P}(\hat{f}(x) \leq \hat{f}(x'))$, while in the latter segment, a larger sample size is worse since it will increase $\mathrm{P}(\hat{f}(x) \leq \hat{f}(x'))$.
-Furthermore, there is no moderate sample size which can make a good tradeoff.
-Thus, sampling fails in this case.
+All seven sub-functions in Definition~\ref{def-seg-noise} are plotted in Figure~\ref{fig-segmented-noise}.
+Note that for the last sub-function $-n^4-\delta$ where $\delta \sim \mathcal{U}[0,1]$, we plot its expectation, i.e., a constant function $-n^4-1/2$.

 \begin{definition}[OneMax under Segmented Noise] For any $x\in \{0,1\}^n$, the noisy fitness value $f^{\mathrm{n}}(x)$ is calculated as: \\ (1) if $|x|_0>\frac{n}{50}$, $f^{\mathrm{n}}(x)=n-|x|_0$; \\ (2) if $\frac{n}{100}< |x|_0\leq \frac{n}{50}$, (3) if $\frac{n}{200}< |x|_0\leq \frac{n}{100}$, (4) if $|x|_0\leq \frac{n}{200}$, where $\delta$ is randomly drawn from a continuous uniform distribution $\mathcal{U}[0,1]$, and $n/200\in \mathbb{N}^+$. \end{definition}